4 April 2019 | Brussels, Belgium

 interACT participated with three paper presentations in the 20th Congress International Ergonomics Association which was held on 26-30th August 2018 in Florence, Italy.
 The first paper presented by Kostas Gkikas from the School of Mechanical Engineering, National Technical University of Athens (NTUA), was entitled “Naturalistic observation of interactions between car drivers and pedestrians in high density urban settings” and the second under the title “Field observations of interactions among drivers at unsignalized urban intersections” was presented by Loizos Psarakis also from (NTUA).
 The third paper presentation entitled ‘Observing Traffic – Utilizing a Ground Based LiDAR and Observation Protocols at a T-Junction in Germany?’ was given by Andre Dietrich from interACT’s partner TUM.

 23 July 2018 | Nottingham, UK

-interACT’ s partner Dr. Yee Mun Lee from ITS Leeds presented interACT project through her presentation entitled “Research Projects conducted in Human Factors and Safety” at the Traffic and Transport Symposium 2018.
-The conference took place in Nottingham Trent University on 23rd of July 2018 and was attended by 30 people who showed special interest about interACT project.
+interACT’ s partner Dr. Yee Mun Lee from ITS Leeds presented the interACT project through her presentation entitled “Research Projects conducted in Human Factors and Safety” at the Traffic and Transport Symposium 2018.
+The conference took place in Nottingham Trent University on 23rd July 2018 and was attended by 30 people who showed special interest about interACT project.

-Our partner Natasha Merat from ITS Leeds gave an interesting interview to heise online on the occasion of her presentation at AVS2018 and talked about the results of the observations held in Munich, Athens and Leeds concerning the crossing interactions between the road users.
+Our partner Prof. Natasha Merat from ITS Leeds gave an interesting interview to heise online on the occasion of her presentation at AVS2018 and talked about the results of the observations held in Munich, Athens and Leeds concerning the crossing interactions between the road users.